 The Sustaine platform recognizes the myriad priorities of most energy decision-makers.
 Sustaine enables energy consultants and decision-makers to plan and prioritize competing energy projects, realize their creation through market-based partner selection, then participate in meaningful savings opportunities and execute and report sustainability strategies with real data—all without additional staffing or extended timelines.

+Plan.
 Act.
 Report.
-Plan.
 (Rinse and Repeat!)

-The Sustaine Console collects gobs of data – interval meter data from your campus buildings, production data from your energy systems, local and regional real-time grid load and pricing data, weather forecast data (you get the picture) – and uses optimization heuristics to let your operator know when to use or produce more or less electricity on-site, and how much that change in behavior will be worth - resulting in tens of thousands of dollars (for some of our customers, hundreds of thousands of dollars) in energy revenues and savings for your campus.
-A flat-panel screen in the operating center provides the operator an easy-to-understand daily operating and value schedule, with personalized notifications (by text, phone, or e-mail) for off-site stakeholders.
+The Sustaine Console™ collects gobs of data – interval meter data from your buildings, production data from your energy systems, local and regional real-time grid load and pricing data, weather forecast data (you get the picture) – and uses optimization heuristics to determine when to use or produce more or less electricity on-site, and how much that change will be worth - resulting in substantial energy savings.
+In simple implementations the Sustaine Console™ runs invisibly in the background, delivering value without degrading comfort or convenience.
+In sophisticated building environments, a flat-panel screen onsite provides an easy-to-understand daily operating and value schedule, with personalized notifications by text and/or e-mail for all stakeholders.

 Gary is an experienced leader in sustainability, energy software-as-a-service, solar and distributed energy projects, and enterprise business software and services.
 Gary recently served as SVP at Constellation responsible for on-site solar, cogeneration, battery storage and energy efficiency.
 He joined Constellation via its acquisition of CPower, a demand response provider that Gary led as CEO.
 Gary also served as SVP at SAP.
 He is on the board of directors of CPower.
 Gary was educated at the University of Pennsylvania and Columbia University Law School.